June 7, 2024

 Insurance adjusters are trained professionals whose job is to minimize what their company pays.
 They use sophisticated software programs to assign values to claims, and these tools are calibrated to produce the lowest defensible number.
 When you negotiate alone, you are at a significant disadvantage because you do not have access to the same data or expertise.

-Attorneys Know How to Document and Present Suffering
+We Know How to Prove Pain and Suffering

 Pain and suffering is inherently subjective, which means the way it is presented matters enormously.
 An experienced attorney knows how to: